 In the South, sweet summer corn is a long anticipated signal that the seasons have finally shifted culinary gears.
+And by the time the Fourth of July rolls around, it’s time for my Blue Plate Corn on the Cob.
 On or off the cob, not a Sunday dinner goes by that corn isn’t somewhere on the table.
 As a kid growing up in a family of Southern cooks, my job was shucking the corn for every backyard barbecue or evening supper.
 Stripping back the husks and pulling out the strands of silky golden “hair”, I would occasionally find a worm or two to torment my sister with.
 But, husking a couple dozen ears of yellow sweet corn was as much fun as it was to eat.

 But, how could I improve on the Mexican version with the Cajun flavors of my Acadiana?

 Listen up.
-Here’s the easy recipe for my Blue Plate Corn on the Cob.
-Turns out it is a simple seven-step, assembly-line process: shuck, season, boil, grill, slather, roll and sprinkle.
+Here’s the easy Cajun recipe for my Blue Plate Corn on the Cob.
+Turns out it is a simple seven-step, assembly-line process: shuck, season, boil, grill, slather, roll, and sprinkle.

 This is the perfect backyard side dish that will take center stage this Fourth of July.
 Trust me.
 Your family and friends will love it.
 You’ll have them grinning from ear to ear.